nabeelvalley/docs/src/content/blog-md/2023/11-11/interacting-with-kafka-using-kotlin.md

 ---
+title: Interacting with Kafka with Kotlin Coroutines
+subtitle: 11 November 2023
+description: Producing, Consuming, and Processing Kafka Event Streams
-published: false
+published: true
 ---

 # Overview

-The purpose of this post is to illustrate a method of interacting with Kafka using Kotlin in a functional programming style while using Kotlin coroutines for a multi-threading means of interacting with Kafka.
+The purpose of this post is to illustrate a method of interacting with Kafka using Kotlin in a functional programming style while using Kotlin coroutines for a multi-threading.
 We will be interacting with the [Kafka Client for Java](https://docs.confluent.io/kafka-clients/java/current/overview.html) and will be building a small library on top of this for the purpose of simplifying communication and handling tasks like JSON Serialization

 > If you would like to view the completed source code, you can take a look at the [kotlin-kafka GitHub repository](https://github.com/nabeelvalley/kotlin-kafka)